scaffold-eth/se-2-challenges/README.md

 - Add the contract(s)
 - Add pages / components as you need (UI following the [SpeedRunEthereum.com](https://speedrunethereum.com/) design vibe)
 - Create the test for the Smart Contract(s).
-Best starting point is to copy the tests from the SE1 Challenge you are migrating.
+The best starting point is to copy the tests from the SE1 Challenge you are migrating.
 The "envvar" logic there is used by the autograder, so don't remove them.

 ### 4. Adapt Header / MetaHeader component